sensingtheforest/sensingtheforest.github.io/src/posts/2024-05-11-third-fieldtrip-to-alice-holt-forest.md

 When Luigi arrived, we left Nick and Danielle and went to meet Max to test Luigi's streamer prototype, in particular, Internet connectivity with an O2 SIM card.
 Jack, Goose and Gimly also joined us.
 We went to a meadow that has potential due to its sun exposure and biodiversity.

 Even though we inspected the area as methodically as possible, the dongle was unsuccessful in getting any signal.
-However, we experienced the portability of the streamer, and how the beautiful Swiss-inspired design meticulously crafted by Luigi will fit perfectly with the Alice Holt forest environment.
+However, we experienced the portability of the streamer, and how the beautiful Swiss-inspired design meticulously crafted by Luigi fits perfectly with the Alice Holt forest environment.

 <div class="flex justify-center items-center">
 <figure>